 - Computational Mathematics Concentration

 - The computational mathematics concentration is designed for students who are typically looking to go to graduate school, and students who have a strong interest in theoretical computer science and its relationship to math.
-The concentration requires 5 additional MAT courses on top of the requirements for the general concentration.
+The concentration requires 5 additional mathematics courses on top of the requirements for the general concentration.

 - Information Systems